WillisLi/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    Closure is being used by function().
+It takes the argument passed to the parent function and uses that variable in the console.log(). function() is accessing "name" in the lexical scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    "Dan" is always console logged in both calls and the value of newRoll can be changed.

 c.
 What is the lexical scope of `newRoll`?

+    personalDice(name) and the global scope.

 ### Task 3 - Stretch Goals